Table of Contents

 One of the ways that your body tries to correct for abnormal balance signals is by moving the eyes.
-When the eyes make involuntary, abnormal eye movements during a vertigo attack, it is referred to as nystagmus.
+When the eyes make involuntary, abnormal eye movements during a vertigo attack, it is nystagmus.
 When the vestibular system isn’t functioning properly, false signals can be sent to the brain about movement.
 The eyes will essentially try to compensate for the false spinning sensation by moving in a jerking motion.
 Different types of vertigo can produce nystagmus with differing patterns, which can be useful in determining the underlying disease.

 More research is revealing a connection between an injury to the head or neck and the later onset of vertigo.
 Vertigo is a known symptom of post-concussion syndrome, which occurs when concussion symptoms persist long after the injury.
 A blow to the head or neck can also provoke BPPV, vestibular migraines, cervicogenic vertigo, Meniere’s disease, central nervous system dysfunction, tinnitus, and other damage to the inner ear.

 More and more vertigo sufferers are finding lasting relief with a niche approach to chiropractic care called upper cervical.
 Upper cervical care focuses on the alignment of the uppermost vertebra in the spine, the atlas.
 An atlas misalignment can have a broad range of negative effects when it comes to your body’s ability to function properly.
 When you consider the fact that the atlas is the most freely movable segment of the spine, it makes sense that it could shift out of alignment as a result of an accident, injury, or wear and tear.
 While this misalignment may not be problematic at first, over time it can influence the development of vertigo in a few key ways.